Archdiocese of St. Louis: 1950 to 1980

 In 1950, Ritter created 31 classrooms for special needs students in archdiocesan schools and two group homes.
 In 1956, he established a mission in La Paz, Bolivia, one of the first foreign missions sponsored by an American diocese.
 Until that time, religious institutes or societies of apostolic life had run most foreign missions.
 Parishioners in the archdiocese regularly contributed more money to foreign missions than any other comparable archdiocese.
-In 1964, following reforms of the Second Vatican Council, Ritter celebrated the world's first authorized mass in English at Kiel Auditorium in St. Louis.
+In 1964, following reforms of the Second Vatican Council, Ritter celebrated the world's first authorized Mass in English at Kiel Auditorium in St. Louis.
 Ritter died in 1967.

 On February 14, 1968, Pope Paul VI named Bishop John Carberry of the Diocese of Columbus as the fifth archbishop of St. Louis.
-In 1969, Carberry removed 60 seminarians from a class at the Saint Louis University Divinity School because a Presbyterian scholar was teaching a segment on Pauls' epistles.
+In 1969, Carberry removed 60 seminarians from a class at the Saint Louis University Divinity School because a Presbyterian scholar was teaching a segment on the Pauline epistles.

 In 1971, Carberry closed McBride High school in North St. Louis, a largely black area.
 He was criticized for closing the school while subsidizing a swimming pool at John F. Kennedy High School in Manchester, a wealthy white suburb.
 Carberry moved his own residence from the episcopal residence in St. Louis to suburban Creve Coeur.
 In 1972, he established the Urban Services Apostolate for inner-city parishes.
 Carberry initially opposed the reception of communion by hand, another Second Vatican Council reform.
-He believed that it was irreverent and risked the possibility of recipients stealing hosts to use at black masses.
-However, he finally permitted this practice in 1977.
+He believed that it was irreverent and risked the possibility of recipients stealing hosts to use at Black Masses.
+However, he finally permitted the practice in 1977.
 That same year, he ordained the first permanent deacons in the archdiocese.
 Carberry retired in 1979.

 1980 to 1990

-On January 24, 1980, Bishop John L. May from the Diocese of Mobile was appointed the sixth archbishop of St. Louis by Pope John Paul II.
+On January 24, 1980, Bishop John L. May from the Diocese of Mobile was appointed the sixth Archbishop of St. Louis by Pope John Paul II.
 During his 12-year tenure, May encouraged an active dialogue between Christians of all denominations.
-He ordained J. Terry Steib as the first African American auxiliary bishop in the archdiocese.
+He ordained J. Terry Steib as the first African-American auxiliary bishop in the archdiocese.
 May also appointed the archdiocese's first chief financial officer and the first woman to serve as superintendent of Catholic schools.
 He started a self-insurance program in the archdiocese and improved the retirement program for lay employees.

 An advocate for the poor and homeless, May greatly expanded the programs of Catholic Charities, and initiated a program for pregnant women.
 Due to a decline in the number of seminarians, May was forced to consolidate the archdiocesan seminary system.
 In 1987, he merged Cardinal Glennon College and Kenrick Seminary to form Kenrick-Glennon Seminary in Shrewsbury.